The stats on video in the digital space are impressive. Some of them you've probably seen or heard, like

 Videos for Brand Equity and Retention

 Videos focusing on growing trust, loyalty, and lifetime customer value generally follow a different set of rules.
 For one, they do not necessarily need to contain brevity.
 Nor do they necessarily need to be wildly creative (unless this is one of your core value propositions).
 Unlike videos for acquisition and awareness, equity and retention videos can focus on providing unique and sustained value for existing audience members.
+Examples:

 - Guides, How-To's & Tutorials - straightforward information that addresses frequently asked questions.